Yarn fibres and their properties

 Before we look at individual fibres, it helps to understand a few terms you'll often hear makers use.

-Warmth: Some fibres trap heat very effectively, making them ideal for winter garments and accessories.
+Warmth.
+Some fibres trap heat very effectively, making them ideal for winter garments and accessories.
 Others are breathable and help keep you cool.

-Drape: Drape describes how a finished fabric hangs.
+Drape.
+How a finished fabric hangs.
 A yarn with good drape will flow and move easily, while a yarn with less drape creates a more structured fabric.

-Elasticity: Elastic fibres stretch and spring back into shape.
+Elasticity.
+Elastic fibres stretch and spring back into shape.
 This helps garments keep their fit over time and can make yarn easier to work with.

-Halo: A halo is the soft, fuzzy cloud of fibres that sits around some yarns, particularly mohair and alpaca.
+Halo.
+The soft, fuzzy cloud of fibres that sits around some yarns, particularly mohair and alpaca.
 It creates a cosy appearance but can make intricate stitch patterns less visible.

 Wool